Ankeraout/sfr-wifi-tunnel/doc/swtp.md

 #### Reject (REJ)
 This command asks the other end to retransmit the data in its window from the frame that has the given sequence number.

-#### Acknowledge (ACK)
+#### Receiver Ready (RR)
 This command indicates that a frame has been received correctly.
 It contains the sequence number of the last received frame in order (i.e. if frames 0 and 2 have been received but frame 1 is missing, this field will be equal to 1).
+It also indicates that the receiver has empty space in its receive window and can receive new frames.

+#### Receiver Not Ready (RNR)
+This command indicates that a frame has been received correctly, just like the Receiver Ready command.
+However, the Receiver Not Ready command also indicates that the receive window of the client is full, and so that the sender must wait for a Receiver Ready (RR) frame before sending another frame.

 ## Protocol application examples
 ### Connect